flegall/florent-legall-dot-com/src/articles/why-i-write-tests.md

 This is **sad** and has many **downsides**:

 - This makes **testing less attractive** to people as the current tests are of lower quality.
-- This makes **bugfixing more difficult**, as it's more difficult to step in the test suites, understand how the application gets tested and reproduce issues.
+- This makes **bugfixing more difficult**, as it's more difficult to step in the test suites, it's a lot harder to write a test case that reproduce the issue.
-- All in all, this contributes to **a vicious circle** where writing and maintaining tests is seen as a chore.
+- All in all, this contributes to **a vicious circle** where writing and maintaining tests is seen as a chore, tests are of poor quality.

 For most people, automated tests are seen as a way to reach **quality assurance**.
 Automated tests are indeed **a net to prevent mistakes and defects**.
 And it will work not only on what we build now, but also in what we will build in the future to **avoid regressions**.